-So he set about creating an app that was going to assist them have more rehabilitation time, either while in rehabilitation, or at home, while taking advantage of the world of virtual reality using the Rewellio app.
+So he set about creating an app that would assist them in having more rehabilitation time, either while in rehabilitation or at home while taking advantage of the world of virtual reality using the Rewellio app.

 It’s a free webinar that people can download directly from recoveryafterstroke.com/webinar.

-place where information can come to share it out to people who have either experienced a stroke or caring for somebody that’s experienced a stroke, so that they can go about making their recovery journey, a much easier one than when I was making my own recovery journey, which started seven years ago, there was a lot less information out there about how to get back on your feet after stroke.
-So it was my job I felt to create a place where people could do that, and have a better version of recovery than I had.
-And hopefully I can support people do that with this webinar.
-In the free webinar, you’ll learn how to take action on your recovery now how to build a vision
+a place where information can be shared with people who have either experienced a stroke or are caring for somebody who’s experienced a stroke so that they can go about making their recovery journey a much easier one than when I was making my recovery journey, which started seven years ago, there was a lot less information out there about how to get back on your feet after stroke.
+So, my job was to create a place where people could do that and recover better than I had.
+Hopefully, I can support people in doing that with this webinar.
+In the free webinar, you’ll learn how to take action on your recovery and how to build a vision.

-of the future that will inspire you, and what to do when you are faced with hard decisions about your path forward.
-You’ll also learn the importance of creating a supportive team around you, and what kind of people that may involve, as well as how stroke recovery coaching can help speed up your healing.
-So go to recovery after stroke.com slash webinar, download the free webinar.
-And don’t just be a stroke survivor, become a stroke, thriver.
+of the future that will inspire you and what to do when facing hard decisions about your path forward.
+You’ll also learn the importance of creating a supportive team around you, what kind of people may be involved, and how stroke recovery coaching can help speed up your healing.
+So go to recovery after stroke.com slash webinar, and download the free webinar.
+And don’t just be a stroke survivor; become a stroke thriver.
 Andy Gstoll and Georg Teufl from Rewellio, welcome to the podcast.

 Thank you.
 It’s a pleasure being here.

 Thanks so much, guys.
-I’m really excited about this podcast.
-I’m always excited about my podcast, but I really love it when I come across something that I think is a little bit unique, and helps my community overcome challenges after stroke.
-Andy could you tell me a little bit about yourself, what you do and how you came to be involved in this organization.
+I’m excited about this podcast.
+I’m always happy about my podcast, but I love it when I find something unique that helps my community overcome challenges after a stroke.
+Andy, could you tell me a little about yourself, what you do, and how you became involved in this organization?

 Absolutely.
-So my name is Andy Gstoll I’ve been in the startup world for for over a decade now have been focusing a lot on mixed reality.
-So technologies like augmented reality and virtual reality are really my expertise.
+So, my name is Andy Gstoll.
+I’ve been in the startup world for over a decade and have focused on mixed reality.
+So, technologies like augmented reality and virtual reality are my expertise.
 And I act as an advisor for Rewellio.
-And I’ve been involved with the company for about a year and a half or so now.
+And I’ve been involved with the company for about a year and a half.

 Trying to reinvent the rehabilitation space

-I met George, quite coincidentally at an event where we started talking, and where he shared with me his vision and his idea about, what he wanted to do for the stroke rehabilitation space.
-And I was very, intrigued and got really interested in this project.
+I coincidentally met George at an event where we started talking, and he shared his vision and idea about what he wanted to do for the stroke rehabilitation space.
+And I was very intrigued and got interested in this project.

-So we spent a lot of time initially together talking about his ideas, and what he wanted to do in terms of construction of this space.
-And so we found a way to work together and now we’re a great team.
-And we’re, on this mission of trying to reinvent the rehabilitation space.
+So we spent a lot of time together, talking about his ideas and what he wanted to do regarding the construction of regarding, and so we found a way to work together, and now we’re a great team.
+And we’re on this mission of trying to reinvent the rehabilitation space.

-I’m loving the sound of it.
-Tell me George, a little bit about yourself, how did you become involved in this space.
+I love the sound of it.
+Tell me, George, a little bit about your a little about yourself, Georgethis space?

-I founded the company, so and the driving force behind and the reason is so I’m a physiotherapist work in the field of stroke rehabilitation and have a big focus on motor learning.
-And I’m also having a background as a software developer.
-And what I experienced during my work a stroke patient as in a rehab center, you have a lot of time you can do a lot of therapy.
-But after the patient return, I went there it turned and didn’t really improve their other function because they have too less therapy time.
+I founded the company, and the driving force behind it is that I’m a physiotherapist working in stroke rehabilitation.
+I also have a background as a software developer.
+What I experienced during my work as a stroke patient in a rehab center is that you have a lot of time to do a lot of therapy.
+But after the patient returned, I went there.
+It turned out that they didn’t improve their other functions because they had too little therapy time.
 So that’s the reason.

-Why is that thinking what can we do how we can enable stroke, patient more therapy time, and with my background as software developer, especially looked in consumer electronics, because they are affordable, so everyone can get access to this therapy approaches.
+Why is that thinking about what we can do to give stroke patients more therapy time?
+With my background as a software developer, I mainly looked at consumer electronics because they are affordable, so everyone can access these strategies.

 So you’re a software developer and a physiotherapist.